- First Time Walkthroughs

 All settings available here are editable, but the current settings are not changed until you click OK; clicking Cancel discards any changes made in the dialog window.

 The Sync Authorization tab contains the settings specific to the current database, mostly with regard to authorizing the plugin to sync with Google Drive.

 KeePass Entry Title is a list box that displays the Title field of KeePass database entries eligible to be the “active” plugin entry.
 The entry you select here is where the plugin will store the authorization token, and other settings.

 Eligible entries are those where the URL field contains the name

 accounts.google.com, as mentioned in the New Databases

-Clearing the check box enables the Client ID and Client Secret text boxes, in which you must enter your own Google issued OAuth 2.0 credentials, if you wish to authorize the plugin that way.
+Clearing the Use KeePass Google Sync 3.0 App Credentials check box enables the Client ID and Client Secret text boxes, in which you can enter your own Google issued OAuth 2.0 credentials, if you wish to authorize the plugin that way.